 1. Do keep extensive records.
 Every important action should be captured in a written document and stored in an orderly, easily-retrievable format.
 Every aspect of the grant project should be fully documented: every purchase order, every training record, every supplemental contract, every memorandum, every phone call, every e-mail message, etc. Failing to keep these records can put you and the University at great risk during an audit.

 2. Do not miss a deadline.
 Missing a grant-related deadline always results in some negative consequence; often a very serious one.
-Remember that there are many including revisions, hiring, updates, midyear, and end-of-year reports and evaluations.
+Remember that there are many deadlines and ways deadlines could change including revisions, hiring, updates, midyear, and end-of-year reports and evaluations.
 Understand and be aware of all deadlines and plan accordingly.

-3. Do not fail to expend funds before the end of the grant budget period.
-It’s surprising how easy it is for this to happen.
+3. Do expend grant funds before the end of the budget period; within the Period of Performance.
+It’s surprising how easy it is to overspend.
 It can happen unless you monitor and keep close track of your budget and expenditures throughout the grant project.

 4. Do not misdirect funds.
 Using grant funds for personal use is illegal, however, that is not the only way to misspend funds.
 Expending funds in any way other than exactly the way described in the grant is considered a misdirection of funds, even if the purchase would otherwise be considered proper.
-Any changes to the budget will need to be brought to the OSP and Grants Accounting Offices, and approval by the funding source if necessary.
-Get verification from the funding source Before you make any unauthorized purchases,
+Any changes to the budget will need to be brought to the OSP and Grants Accounting Offices, and approval by the funding source if necessary, before expending funding in a way other than what has been agreed to.
+Get verification from the funding source BEFORE you make any unauthorized purchases,

 5. Do not supplant funds.
 Supplanting is the illegal use of grant funds to pay for ongoing activities already budgeted or for the usual activities assigned to a position.
 This is unethical behavior in all circumstances.
 In the case of federal grants, it may also be unallowable and illegal.